chanzuckerberg/meta-kg-api-documentation/works.md

-# Meta KG API - Work
+# Meta API - Work

-The work endpoint returns metadata about research output in the graph.
+The work endpoint returns metadata about research works in the Meta knowledge graph.

 ## Work response shape